linode/terraform-provider-linode/docs/data-sources/vpc_ips.md

 # Data Source: linode\_vpc\_ips

 Provides information about a list of Linode VPC IPs that match a set of filters.
+For more information, see the [Linode APIv4 docs](https://techdocs.akamai.com/linode-api/reference/get-vpcs-ips).

+Provides information about a list of Linode VPC IPs in a specific VPC that match a set of filters.
-For more information, see the [Linode APIv4 docs](https://techdocs.akamai.com/linode-api/reference/get-ips).
+For more information, see the [Linode APIv4 docs](https://techdocs.akamai.com/linode-api/reference/get-vpc-ips).

 ## Example Usage